awaescher/StageManager/ReadMe.md

  - cd into the repository directory
  - run `dotnet run --project StageManager`

-To quit, click on a scene on the left so that StageManager has the mouse focus and hit Alt+F4.
+To quit, find the app's tray icon (Windows might have moved this in the overflow menu) and use its context menu to close the app.

 ### Requirements
  - Windows 10 version 2004 or newer